oat-sa/simple-roster/docs/features/update-line-items-webhook.md

 ### Request Example

-Here you can find and example about how to update the line-item via curl command:
+Here you can find an example about how to update the line-item via curl command:

 ```
 curl --location --request POST 'http://simple-roster.docker.localhost/api/v1/web-hooks/update-line-items' \